 All our meals are prepared individually in 10′ sauté skillets, so four people at one table can each order the same dish, and have it prepared differently, depending on personal preference or dietary need.

 Over the years, we have welcomed everyone from Hollywood celebrities to high school prom dates.
 My goal was to create a place where everyone feels comfortable.
 A place that doesn’t look like a typical Thai food restaurant, but instead reflects the unique character of its location-with our patios, fireplaces, and original artwork.
-Our locations compliment each other.
-Malee’s on Main is true to the spirit of Scottsdale, and Malee’s Thai Bistro and Sushi Bar at Desert Ridge is inspired by its beautiful North Scottsdale setting.
+Malee’s on Main reflects the true spirit of Scottsdale!

 – Deirdre Pain